chair-amrit/brain-tumor-mri-dl/docs/findings.md

 Glioma was the dominant source of errors across the models, and the **glioma–meningioma distinction** was a major recurring confusion pattern.

+### Cross-model shared-failure characterization

+The aligned cross-model analysis partitioned the test set into 1,398 correct-for-all cases, 95 one-model failures, 35 two-model failures, and 72 shared failures.
+The shared set contained 60 glioma, 10 meningioma, and 2 pituitary images.

+The 72 cases exhibited 16 distinct three-model prediction patterns.
+In 49 cases, all three models selected the same wrong class; the most frequent transitions were glioma → meningioma (30 cases), glioma → no-tumor (10 cases), and meningioma → pituitary (6 cases).
+These are observed prediction patterns, not evidence of their underlying cause.

+An unweighted mean-probability ensemble achieved 94.06% accuracy with 95 errors, but all 72 shared failures remained errors.
+The ensemble therefore did not resolve this shared-failure set.

 ## 6. Explainability

 Grad-CAM analysis was performed on **270 selected failure cases**, covering shared failures, model-specific failures, pairwise disagreements, and class-confusion cases.
 The generated metadata links each selected case to its corresponding model, failure category, target convolutional layer, and Grad-CAM output.